ArthurVBS/GeographyOfNations/README.md

 ## ✨ About the project:

-- A website that searches for and displays information about a nation... 🌎💻⛰️
+- 🌎 A website that searches for and displays information about a nation.
+- 🛠️ This project was rebuilt using 'React' and 'TypeScript'.

 ## 💻 Project status: